tencentyun/intlcloud-documents/product/管理与支持/计费相关(new)/国际站文档/Billing Account/Post-paid Billing Account_intl.md

 Available Credit = Credit limit - pending fees - outstanding balance - deposit

-## Pending Fees
+## Unsettled amount
-Pending fees is the total fees for using Tencent Cloud services during the current bill period.
+Unsettled amount is the total fees for using Tencent Cloud services during the current bill period.

 ## Outstanding Balance
 Outstanding balance is the total fees payable by you to Tencent Cloud, which includes the due amount and overdue amount.